LeadPages/api-standards/readme.md

   - `GET /sprockets` may return all `sprocket`s, regardless of `widget` collection.

-## HTTP Verbs
+## Requests

+There are few stipulations involved with an API request.
+APIs should aim to be permissive and not rigid wherever that does not introduce ambiguity.

+### Methods

-HTTP verbs, or methods, should be used in compliance with their definitions under the HTTP/1.1 [Method Definitions](http://www.w3.org/Protocols/rfc2616/rfc2616-sec9.html) standard.
+Methods, or HTTP verbs, should be used in compliance with their definitions under the HTTP/1.1 [Method Definitions](http://www.w3.org/Protocols/rfc2616/rfc2616-sec9.html) standard.